mosaic-design-system/docs/src/components/breadcrumb.md

       ## What is an Breadcrumb?

-      Secondary navigation aid that help users understand the relationship between their location and higher level pages.
+      A Breadcrumb is a secondary navigation aid that help users understand the relationship between their location and higher level pages.

       - - -